kehantan/labbook/docs/buffers_solutions/lb_agar.rst

 **Procedure**

 #.
-In an empty bottle, add 9.25 g of LB powder into 250 mL distilled water.
+In an empty bottle, add 9.25 g of LB powder.
+#.
+Add 250 mL distilled water into the bottle.
 #.
 Autoclave.

     * Set the autoclave mode to 'warm' instead or 'normal'.
 This would keep the agar at 60 C after autoclave is complete so the interior of autoclave would not cool to room temp and causes the agar to solidifies.